-I checked it out on Snopes, the site that I decided to trust because they promise to determine what’s true and not true when public figures are the targets of outlandish claims—that Hillary’s been running a brothel above a Thai restaurant, or that George Soros paid for all those Central Americans to come and overthrow Texas, armed with all those feisty brown kids and some tropical fruit.
+I checked it out on Snopes, the site that I decided to trust because they promise to determine what’s true and not true when lefties or righties make outlandish claims—that everyone in the White House is a Russian operative (lefties); or that George Soros hired all those Central Americans to come and overthrow Texas (righties), armed with all those feisty brown kids and some tropical fruit.
 You can imagine the carnage, as they lob their avocado pits at the five thousand troops!

 This is perfect, because now conservatards, latching onto this one person out of three hundred million people, one overly-earnest Cindy who went a little too far and got a little too zealous about the inclusiveness thing, can stick out their chests and say, “crazy dumb-ass freakazoid Liberals, the people who banned CANDY CANES!“

 You know what I’d like for the holidays?
-I’d like conservatives to relax, enjoy their power and superiority, and just stop saying “war on Christmas,” because there isn’t one.
+I’d like conservatives to relax, enjoy their power and superiority, and just stop saying “war on Christmas,” because, once again, there isn’t one.
 Christmas is still there, in our faces, always jingling and Kris Kringling, always promising a Silent Night but never delivering.

-Liberals being what we are, neither is there war on anything that might actually merit one, poverty or racism or the attempt to disenfranchise everyone who isn’t a CEO or Republican or a relative of Donald; no war on anything, because Liberals and Progressives, believing that we are so obviously right that we shouldn’t have to convince anyone, are perpetually sideswiped by unrelenting conservative zeal and gob-smacked into pouty indignation by every conservative schoolyard taunt.
+Liberals being what we are, neither is there war on anything that might actually merit one: poverty or racism or the attempt to disenfranchise everyone who isn’t a Republican; no war on anything, because Liberals and Progressives, believing that we are so obviously right that we shouldn’t have to convince anyone, are perpetually sideswiped by unrelenting conservative zeal and gob-smacked into pouty indignation by every conservative schoolyard taunt.
 Someone who crumples up from being called “snowflake” is just not angry enough; anyone who’s reacting is not leading.

 Conservatives love to play the disingenuous, “what little ol’ me?” role.
 They’re just Simple Folk.
 They pretend not to know that the Happy Holidays generic greeting is a public stance.
-It’s the stance of governments, who, apart from theocracies (which we claim to abhor), have no mandate to promote let alone enforce one religion; it’s a recognition that Canadians and Americans are celebrating a veritable steamed pudding of different celebrations.
+It’s the stance of governments, who, apart from theocracies (which we claim to abhor), have no mandate to promote let alone enforce one religion; it’s a recognition that Canadians and Americans are celebrating a veritable figgy pudding of different celebrations.
 All are citizens; all are equal.
-So, like a wise mom giving all her kids the same toys, public institutions try to be neutral, inclusive.
+So, like a wise mom giving all her kids the same toys, public institutions try not to play favorites.

 But in private, we do and say and wish what we like.
 Public versus private.
 This is not a difficult concept.

-Happy Holidays is not “Politically Correct”, because there is no such thing.
-There is just the attempt to speak of, and to, others in a way that acknowledges their humanity, their equality and their dignity.
-Let’s remember that words can and do hurt.
-Words have connotations, implications, power.
+What the right snorts at in derision as politically correct is simply, in all cases, the attempt to speak of, and to, others in a way that acknowledges their humanity, their equality and their dignity.

-Let’s remember there are certain things that, for the sake of civility, of society and of living together, just should not be said.
+Let’s remember there are certain things that, for the sake of civility, of society and of living together, just should not—cannot—be said.

 I mean, Justin.